Mani-Selvam/Bot/replit.md

 ## Recent Changes (Sep 30, 2025)
 - **Project Import**: Successfully imported from GitHub and configured for Replit environment
 - **Dependencies**: Installed all required packages for root, client, and server directories
-- **MongoDB Data Transformation**: Added cleanMongoData() helper to handle MongoDB's array structure with null values
+- **Backend Configuration**: Updated server to bind to localhost (backend should not use 0.0.0.0)
-- **Field Mapping**: Server now maps topReferences field to references for frontend compatibility
+- **Frontend Configuration**: Vite configured with host 0.0.0.0:5000 and allowedHosts enabled for Replit's iframe proxy
-- **Workflow Setup**: Configured "Full Stack App" workflow to run both frontend and backend simultaneously
+- **Workflow Setup**: Configured "Full Stack App" workflow using concurrently to run both frontend and backend
-- **Deployment Config**: Setup for autoscale deployment with production build process
+- **Static File Serving**: Added production mode support - server serves built React app from /client/dist
-- **Vite Configuration**: Verified binding to 0.0.0.0:5000 with allowedHosts enabled for Replit's iframe proxy
+- **Deployment Config**: Setup for VM deployment with build and run scripts
-- **Port Configuration**: Backend on port 5001 (localhost), frontend on port 5000 (0.0.0.0)
+- **Port Configuration**: Backend on localhost:5001, frontend on 0.0.0.0:5000

 ## Project Architecture